Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Conclusions and outlook

-Although in terms of the spatial dimensionality we investigated bulk, 3-dimensional crystals of \CGT, we showed in our previous ESR/FMR study that the low-temperature magnetism of the bulk crystals is essentially of a 2D nature due to a very weak interlayer magnetic coupling in this van der Waals compound \cite{Zeisner2019}.
-Considering this intrinsic magnetic two-deminsionality of the bulk material our pressure dependent study can be relevant for the research on \CGT in the truly 2D spatial limit.
+Although in terms of the spatial dimensionality we investigated bulk, three-dimensional crystals of \CGT, we showed in our previous electron spin resonance/FMR study that the low-temperature magnetism of the bulk crystals is essentially of a two-dimensional (2D) nature due to very weak interlayer magnetic coupling in this van der Waals compound \cite{Zeisner2019}.
+Considering the intrinsic magnetic two-dimensionality of the bulk material, our pressure dependent study could be relevant for the research on \CGT in the truly 2D spatial limit.
 In this respect, the pressure control of the magnetic anisotropy investigated in our work may provide important hints for a targeted design of functional magneto-electrical heterostructures containing layers of \CGT.

-In particular, a recent prediction of a remarkable strain and electric field tunability of a single layer \CGT\ is encouraging \cite{Wang2019}.
-It remains yet an open question regarding the design of a heterostructure where the strain $\epsilon$ of the order $\pm (1 - 2)$\,\% for the \CGT\ layer, as proposed in Ref.~\cite{Wang2019}, can be achieved.
-However, a sizable effect on the magnetic anisotropy which we observed at pressures up to 2.39\,GPa corresponds to an even smaller compressive in-plane strain $\epsilon \sim 0.7$\% \cite{Yu2019}.
-Such straining seems to be plausible to achieve since, in general, 2D van der Waals materials are known to sustain large strain.
-For example, it was shown that the biaxial compressive and tensile strain of $\sim 1$\,\% can be achieved in the single layer molybdenum dichalcogenide deposited on a thermally compressed or expanded polymer substrate \cite{Frisenda2017}.
+In particular, a recent prediction of remarkable strain and electric field tunability of a single layer \CGT\ is encouraging \cite{Wang2019}.
+It remains yet an open question whether the design of a heterostructure with strain $\epsilon$ of the order of $\pm (1 - 2)$\,\% for the \CGT\ layer, as proposed in Ref.~\cite{Wang2019}, can be achieved.
+However, a sizable effect on the magnetic anisotropy which we observed at hydrostatic pressures up to 2.39\,GPa corresponds to an even smaller compressive in-plane strain $\epsilon \sim 0.7$\% \cite{Yu2019}.
+Such straining seems plausible to achieve since, in general, 2D van der Waals materials are known to sustain large strain.
+For example, it was shown that biaxial compressive and tensile strain of $\sim 1$\,\% can be achieved in single-layer molybdenum dichalcogenide deposited on a thermally compressed or expanded polymer substrate \cite{Frisenda2017}.